skeru/COTPasses/README.md

 1. Create the pass implementation directory under `lib`
 2. Add pass implementation stub, using another pass, e.g. `InstructionCount`, as reference
-3. Write a `Makefile` for the pass.
-This usually requires copying another pass Makefile and changing `LIBRARYNAME` to match your pass name
+3. Write a `CMakeLists.txt` for the pass.
+   This usually requires copying another pass CMakeLists.txt and changing parameters of the macro `add_cot_pass` to match your pass name
-4. Modify `lib/Makefile` in order to visit your pass directory
+4. Modify `lib/CMakeLists.txt` in order to visit your pass directory
 5. If needed, put your pass public header files under `include/cot`
 6. Add pass creation and initialization, `Create*` and `initialize*` respectively, prototypes to `include/code/AllPasses.h`

 In order to be usable, the pass must be linked inside `COTPasses`:

-1. Add pass static library to `tools/COTPasses/Makefile` `USEDLIBS` variable
+1. Add pass static library to `tools/COTPasses/CMakeLists.txt` in `add_library`
 2. Edit `tools/COTPasses/ForceLinking.cpp`, adding calls to pass creation and initialization functions to `::ForceLinking::ForceLinking` and `::ForceInitialization::ForceInitialization` respectively